varzakis/STIR_EARL_demo/SIMIND_macOS_setup.md

 SIMIND is distributed as x86_64 (Intel) binaries.
 When running on Apple Silicon Macs, several issues arise:
 1. The binaries won't run without Rosetta 2 (Apple's x86_64 emulation layer)
 2. macOS Gatekeeper blocks unsigned binaries downloaded from the internet
-3. SIMIND requires the `SMC_DIR` environment variable to end with a trailing slash

 ## Solution Steps